delordson/SureTyperODT/README.md

 # SureTyperODT
-Upload of SueTyper data into Excel format ODT report.
+Upload of SureTyper data into Excel format ODT report.